Our second office is located at: 1585 Barrington Rd. Building 2, Suite 103, Hoffman Estates, IL 60169. (Opened Tuesdays)

 A plantar calcaneal spur, often referred to as a heel spur, is a small bony projection that forms on the underside of the heel bone.
 It often develops over time as the body responds to repeated strain where the plantar fascia attaches to the heel.
 This added bone growth may or may not cause pain, but when symptoms are present, they are commonly felt with the first steps after rest or during prolonged standing.
 The discomfort is often linked more to irritation of the surrounding soft tissue than the spur itself.
 Evaluation focuses on identifying the source of strain and how the foot functions during movement.
 Treatment may include wearing supportive footwear, cushioning, stretching, and custom orthotics to reduce pressure on the heel.
 Addressing contributing factors early can help limit ongoing irritation and improve comfort.
 If heel pain is affecting your daily routine, it is suggested that you see a podiatrist for a proper diagnosis and appropriate treatment.

 Heel spurs can be incredibly painful and sometimes may make you unable to participate in physical activities.
-To get medical care for your heel spurs, contact one of our podiatrists from Itasca Foot & Ankle.
+To get medical care for your heel spurs, contact the podiatrists from Itasca Foot & Ankle.
 Our doctors will do everything possible to treat your condition.

 Heels Spurs